 Vitamins are substances that are essential and therefore vital for us, but our body cannot produce these itself.
 Therefore, we need to get in us different kinds of vitamins through food and supplements.
 There are 13 different varieties and each has its own function and effect on the body.
 When the researchers discovered vitamins, they could see that some of them were dissolved in water while others were dissolved with ether and therefore vitamins are divided into two categories:

-Water soluble - This includes the eight different varieties of vitamin B and vitamin C. You will quickly notice if you are short of any of these and thus have a deficit.
+Water soluble - This includes the eight different varieties of vitamin B and vitamin C. You quickly notice if you are short of any of these and thus are in deficit.
 The one that stands out in the amount is B12 which is stored in the liver and is directly dangerous for the elderly and infants to lack, so it is important for these groups to get extra with B12 and the easiest is through a good dietary supplement.
 These, unlike fat-soluble vitamins, cannot be stored in the body and are excreted in the urine.
 Therefore, no layer of the excess is formed which can then be removed when the body needs it.

-Effects of vitamins:
+Effects of Vitamins:

 - Needed to be able to produce the hormones that the body needs

 Each type of vitamin is needed in relatively small amounts but needs to be in our diet we eat.